boukx/dk/README.md

 #### Should Blood Tanks aim for spell hit cap?

-Dark Command (our tank) works on spell hitcap; you should not gear for spell hitcap though you will often accidentally end up nearly 1-3% away.
+Dark Command (our taunt) works on spell hitcap; you should not gear for spell hitcap though you will often accidentally end up nearly 1-3% away.
 The recommended course of action is to keep copies of the Glyph of Dark Command on hand and put them on for encounters where a taunt failure will wipe your raid.

 #### Should a Blood Tank be a main tank or off tank?